Fairfield, New South Wales: Post-war period, 1940s–1980s

 Rapid population increase after World War II saw the settlement of many ex-service men and European migrants, with Ware Street becoming the new main street, which featured the city's only escalator.
 The street at that time featured prominent hardware, furniture, menswear and homeware stores, including a Bing Lee.
 Large scale Housing Commission development in the 1950s swelled the population to 38,000.
 The Civic Centre was established in the 1960s in Spencer Street and featured many businesses, including the nearby Civic Hotel.
-Fairfield Hospital was opened in September 1956 on The Horsley Drive, but was relocated to Prairiewood in 1988.
+Fairfield Hospital was opened in September 1956 on The Horsley Drive in Carramar, but was relocated to Prairiewood in 1988 with the old site converted into a Karitane infant, Early childhood family education and perinatal mental health centre.

 By 1979, the population had reached 120,000 and the city was becoming one of the larger Local Government Areas in New South Wales.
 In the early 1980s, Fairfield Forum was opened and Ware Street was shut for traffic, with a pedestrian zone established in its stead with a water fountain imported from Italy being the ornament of the civic area.
 However, the pedestrian plaza was deemed unsuccessful, despite the annual street parades occurring there, and thus Ware Street once again was open to traffic.

 Rapid growth, 1980s–present

-During the mid to late 1980s war between Iraq and Iran, large number of Assyrians fled Iraq and settled in Fairfield, making it the most popular settlement for Assyrians.
+During the mid to late 1980s Iran–Iraq War, large number of Assyrians fled Iraq and settled in Fairfield, making it the most popular settlement for Assyrians.
 In 1990, Neeta City was opened due to the rapid growth of Fairfield's commercial centre.
 An amphitheatre situated in Spencer Street with chess board was closed in the early 2000s with the street reopening to traffic.
 In the mid-2000s, Fairfield's first high rise apartment building (around 9 to 11 storeys) was constructed, with a number of other high rise buildings which were built consequentially throughout the city centre.